Getting started

 • exact computation using belief propagation

-julia> mod, ll, _ = PGBP.calibrate_optimize_cliquetree!( # iterative optimization
+julia> fitted, ll, _ = PGBP.calibrate_optimize_cliquetree!( # iterative

 ctb, # beliefs